-Mindbloom’s programs are structured as a pack of 6 treatment sessions.
-Each treatment session takes about 2-2.5 hours, depending on the involvement of a Guide or not.
-Each program—think of this as a digital guide or workbook—has a particular theme, with all preparation and integration content supporting the exploration of this theme.
+Pathways are structured as a pack of 6 treatment sessions.
+Each treatment session takes about 2-2.5 hours.
+Each pathway has a particular theme, with all preparation and integration content supporting this.

-Although considered a rapid-acting antidepressant (RAAD), Ketamine treatment and therapy isn’t a “magic pill,” Doing the preparation work before following instructions and guidance by your clinician,, and continuing the integration work after sessions is important.
+Despite being considered a rapid-acting antidepressant (RAAD), ketamine treatment isn’t a “magic pill,” Doing the preparation work, following guidance from your clinician, and continuing your integration work is important.